 The above measurement method generates an estimate of the current ERC, which is the ERC seen by a flow whose packets are currently being mixed.
-To bootstrap new flows to favor routes that expose mixing opportunities, in addition to the current ERC, we also collect another statistic called the marginal ERC.
-The marginal ERC reflects the potential new ERC, i.e., with discount, for a wire if a new flow decides to use a route that contains that wire.
-A flow decides on its initial route or switches to a new route based on the marginal ERC.
-Afterwards, the current ERC for each wire in the chosen route is updated and is used instead.
+In addition to the current ERC, we collect another statistic called the marginal ERC, which is the ERC meant for a flow that has not been actively using the wire.
 If the existing flows already use up most of the mixing opportunities, then the marginal ERC will not have a high discount.
 Both the current ERC and the marginal ERC are reported.
 To compute the marginal ERC, a simple rule is applied in our current implementation.
 Specifically, for a wire $e{ij} \rightarrow e{jk}$ in a given time slot, we examine the number of unmixed packets y in the reverse wire $e{kj} \rightarrow e{ji}$ .
 If $y \ge 25$ , then we set the marginal ERC as 0.75 of the ETX (25% discount); otherwise, we set the marginal ERC as the ETX (no discount).

 Dealing with oscillation ERC takes the traffic load into account.
 Could this cause oscillation in the routing decisions?
-The advertised discounts are conditional by definition; hence they typically only apply to a specific set of flows (those that can be mixed with the existing flows at a node).
-For example, node $v_2$ in Figure 2 might advertise a smaller conditional cost, $cost(v_2 \rightarrow$ $v_3|v_1 \rightarrow v_2| < \mathbf{cost}(v_2 \rightarrow v_3)$ , to reflect that traffic going $v_1$ to $v_2$ and then $v_3$ can be mixed with the existing flows.
-Such conditional discounts can only be taken advantage by flows that uses the segment $v_1 \rightarrow v_2 \rightarrow v_3$ .
-There is incentive for this specific set of flows to route in a certain cooperative manner that are mutually beneficial.
+The advertised discounts have restrictions and hence only a few qualifying flows may find them attractive.
+Since the discounts benefit all the flows whose packets are being mixed, there is incentive for flows to route in a certain cooperative manner that are mutually beneficial.
 Presumably, if the flows try such a mutually beneficial arrangement for some time, they will confirm the discounts and tend to stay in the arrangement.
-To prevent potential route oscillations, we require each flow to stay for at least $T{hold}$ duration after each route change, where $T{\text{hold}}$ is a random variable.
+To prevent potential route oscillations, we require each flow to stay for at least $T{\rm hold}$ duration after each route change, where $T{\rm hold}$ is a random variable.
 The randomization of the mandatory route holding time $T{hold}$ is used to avoid flows from changing routes at the same time.
 In addition, after the mandatory route holding duration, the node switches to a new route only if the new route offers a noticeably smaller total cost.